Is Olive Oil Good For Your Hair? We Break Down What You Need To Know

 You might be tempted to use olive oil on color-treated hair, specifically if you lighten it, as bleaching hair opens up the hair cuticle, making it more porous as well.
 However, olive oil has a rich gold tone, which over time, can slowly make hair dye appear warmer or even yellow.
 "Any hair product that's not clear has the potential to alter color," says colorist and co-founder of the salon Spoke&Weal Christine Thompson.
 "So if you apply a product, like an oil, that has a specific tone, your hair can adapt that color with repeated use."

-How to apply it to your hair.
+How to apply it to your hair

 Using olive oil isn't just as simple as pulling it off your kitchen counter and dosing your strands with it.
 It can be, but there are a few more effective ways to use it, depending on your needs.

-Pre-shampoo treatment: As noted above, washing your hair can actually cause damage to the strands through friction and surfactants.
+As a pre-shampoo treatment: As noted above, washing your hair can actually cause damage to the strands through friction and surfactants.
 So before you take a shower, evenly apply oil—the amount will depend on length and thickness.
 If you are especially dry, we recommend coating the whole strand.
 Or if you are prone to oily scalps, you can just focus on mid-shaft to the ends.

-Tending ends: While nothing can fix dry and split ends besides a trim, you can temporarily improve the look of them.
+For tending to your ends: While nothing can fix dry and split ends besides a trim, you can temporarily improve the look of them.
 It's as easy as applying a tiny bit to the bottom of the hair: The oil adds shine to the area, making it appear less damaged (dullness is a key sign of dead ends).
 And, while this particular study didn't test olive oil specifically, it showed that regular use of oils in general may help prevent future split ends by protecting it from physical damage.

-Smoothing back frizz: Applying oils gives the appearance of frizz reduction by coating and sealing the cuticle.
+For smoothing back frizz: Applying oils gives the appearance of frizz reduction by coating and sealing the cuticle.
 (As a briefer on frizz: It's caused by raised cuticles on the strands, which causes the individual strands to separate.)
 As we've mentioned before, olive oil is likely too heavy for some hair types to use as a styling agent, but if your hair is prone to extreme frizz, it can help combat fly-aways.
 To apply: Use a small amount, and with your fingers, comb it through your hair, focusing on your hairline or part, which tend to attract more frizz.